-A probability transformation is a statistical procedure by which one modifies a set of numbers to conform to a desired probability distribution function.
+A probability transformation is a statistical procedure used to modify a set of numbers to conform to a desired probability distribution function.

-To perform a probability transformation, HOMER first calculates the cumulative distribution function of the original set of data -- we will refer to this as the 'original CDF'.
-Then for each original data point, it performs the following steps:
+To perform a probability transformation, HOMER first calculates the cumulative distribution function of the original set of data, or the original CDF.
+Then, for each original data point, HOMER performs the following steps:

-1.It refers to the original CDF to calculate the percentile value corresponding to that original data point
+1.HOMER uses the original CDF to calculate the percentile value corresponding to that original data point.

-2.It refers to the desired CDF to calculate the transformed value corresponding to that same percentile value
+2.HOMER uses the desired CDF to calculate the transformed value corresponding to that same percentile value.

-If our normally-distributed data had a mean of zero and a standard deviation of 1, its probability distribution function would look like so:
+If the normally-distributed data has a mean of zero and a standard deviation of 1, its probability distribution function appears as shown below.

-Imagine that we wish to transform this data to fit a Weibull distribution with a mean value of 6 and a Weibull k value of 2.
-Our desired probability distribution function would therefore look like so:
+When the data is transformed to fit a Weibull distribution with a mean value of 6 and a Weibull k value of 2, the desired probability distribution function appears as shown below.

-To transform each value in the original data set, we would refer to the original CDF to find its corresponding y-value, then we would take that same y-value to the desired CDF and find its corresponding x-value.
+To transform each value in the original data set, HOMER uses the original CDF to find its corresponding y-value, then uses that y-value for the desired CDF and find its corresponding x-value.

 An original value of zero, for example, corresponds to a CDF value of 0.5 on the original CDF.
-Looking at the desired CDF, we find that the value corresponding to a CDF value of 0.5 is approximately 5.
-That means that any zero value in the original data set gets transformed into a value of 5 in the transformed data set.
-Similarly, an original value of -1 would be transformed to value of approximately 2.5, and an original value of 1.5 would be transformed to a value of approximately 10.
+For the desired CDF, the value corresponding to a CDF value of 0.5 is approximately 5.
+So any zero value in the original data set is transformed into a value of 5 in the transformed data set.
+Similarly, an original value of -1 is transformed to a value of approximately 2.5, and an original value of 1.5 is transformed to a value of approximately 10.

-This example looks at transforming data from a normal distribution to a Weibull distribution, but with this same probability transformation approach, we could transform from any distribution to any other distribution.
+This example transforms data from a normal distribution to a Weibull distribution, but with this same probability transformation approach, we can transform data from any distribution to any other distribution.